ruby/www.ruby-lang.org/en/libraries/index.md

 The `--remote` / `-r` flag indicates that we want to inspect the official RubyGems.org repository.
-Without this flag, you would perform a local search (among your installed gems).
+Without this flag, you would perform a local search among your installed gems.

 #### Installing a gem